Every week you wait, the conversation gets harder.

 The conversation isn't going to have itself.

-You've been thinking about this long enough.
+You have been thinking about this long enough.
 The framework is here.
 The language is ready.
 The only thing left is the decision.